 Vegetable stew with dumplings

 Who said comfort food can’t be vegan?
 This vegetable stew with dumplings is the epitome of comfort food.
 Hearty and filling – it’s the best meal for a cold winter day.

 Now imagine your strands of spaghetti squash getting coated with the warm, flavorful broth of the stew.

 Sounds divine, doesn’t it?
-Get cozy with this vegan winter vegetable stew with cheesy, herby dumplings.
+Get cozy with this vegan winter stew.

 - Prepare your spaghetti squash according to your favorite recipe.

 - In the meantime, choose one of the following sides to serve alongside it.

 - Side dishes include: italian meatballs, pesto chicken and veggies, garlic butter shrimp, creamy mushroom pork tenderloin, steak chili, broccoli cheddar soup, shakshuka, braised short ribs, teriyaki tofu stir fry, stuffed portobello mushrooms, cauliflower parmesan, vegetable stew with dumplinngs, black bean and corn salad, kale salad with warm bacon vinaigrette, and greek salad.